 Finally, as you modify and transform the history you teach and how you teach it, make sure you’re consulting texts from those who have been doing the research all along.
 Use their voices (through both primary and secondary sources), to change the narrative of the history you teach.
 By including those voices, you’ll be focusing on the individualism of everyone, and restoring their agency, and that is anti-racism at its core.

 This is only a brief discussion about how to approach this topic.
 Hopefully, sharing some of my insights from my own process of building an anti-racist narrative of U.S. History can offer some useful pointers to other educators.
 Twenty-two bloggers are taking on this topic in the month of October to raise awareness about anti-racism in the wake of the shooting in El Paso, Texas.
 Click here to follow the posts as they occur.

-This post is written in honor of Maria Flores, whose life was tragically taken in an August 3rd, 2019 shooting in El Paso, New Mexico.
+This post is written in honor of Maria Flores, whose life was tragically taken in an August 3rd, 2019 shooting in El Paso, Texas.